HareemA/100DaysOfCodeChallange/README.md

 # Day 2:
 - Watched 50 mins of React JS tutorial and added styling to project and did assignment questions
 - Watched 90 mins of DSA on Binary and solved 2 questions
-  - ## Goal for tomorrow
-  - Try to finish binary search problems
-  - Try to fins the current React assignment

 # Day 3
 - Watched 30mins of React JS tutorial and finished building 2 static pages as assignment.